jasmyhigh/penumbra/docs/padr/PADR-001_Dutch_Auctions.md

 ### Fault Isolation

 The auction component should have a value balance circuit breaker, copying code from the DEX component.
-The auction component's value balance should do accounting of value recorded by the auction component.
+The auction component's value balance should account for the value recorded by the auction component.
 Value flows into the auction component via `ActionDutchAuctionSchedule`.
 It flows out (into the DEX component) when moving value into a newly opened DEX position, and back in (out of the DEX component) when closing that position.
 Finally, it flows out of the auction component when withdrawing from an auction.

 ### Events